 It really is about the kids

-One of the biggest non-legal problems we at Cudmore Legal regularly see our clients going through is getting their head around the fact that the other parent won’t, and no longer has to, parent the way they’d like them to.
-Unfortunately we see a lot of parents wanting to minimise the other parent’s time with the children, and it often boils down to one parent just not thinking the other parent is going to follow the ‘correct’ routines.
+One of the biggest non-legal problems we see our clients going through at Cudmore Legal is getting their head around the fact that the other parent won’t, and no longer has to, parent the way they’d like them to.
+Unfortunately we see a lot of parents wanting to minimise the other parent’s time with the children, and it often boils down to one parent thinking the other parent is not going to follow the ‘correct’ or ‘usual’ routines.
 It’s important you remind our mate that spending meaningful time with both parents is far more important at the moment than whether the kids are brushing their teeth three times a day, or having too much screen time.